nsudarsanam/nsudarsanam.github.io/_posts/2016-09-09-sf-businesses.md

 <figcaption>Number of Airbnb registrations by neighborhood over the years</figcaption>
 </figure>

 The contrast between the neighborhoods featured here versus those in the ride-sharing case was quite stark.
 These neighborhoods had decidedly higher incomes.
-My only rationalization is that maintaining and renting out an apartment takes some investment.
+This can be due to the fact that maintaining and renting out an apartment takes some investment.
 In contrast, ride-sharing services have a lower barrier to entry requiring just a car (which in some cases the services themselves subsidize).<br><br>

 This led me to a surprising conclusion:<br>
 <b>the ride-sharing apps of the world do more for the lower middle-middle class sections of the economy unlike Airbnb, the latter targeting middle-upper middle class of the economy.</b><br>